telefonicaid/fiware-monitoring/ngsi_adapter/README.md

 ## Usage

 Adapter runs as a standalone server listening for HTTP POST requests at the given endpoint.
-Context Broker URL must be indicated at command line:
+Context Broker URL, adapter listen port and other parameters may be supplied at command line, overriding default values in *config/options.js*:

     $ adapter --listenPort 1337 --brokerUrl http://{host}:{port}/

-For detailed information about command line options and default values, please run:
+For detailed information about command line options and their defaults, please
+run:

     $ adapter --help